samvera/bulkrax/README.md

 By default, a mapping for the OAI parser has been added to map standard oai_dc fields to Hyrax basic_metadata.
 The other parsers have no default mapping, and will map any incoming fields to Hyrax properties with the same name.
 Configurations can be added in `config/intializers/bulkrax.rb`

-Configuring field mappings is documented in the [https://github.com/samvera-labs/bulkrax/wiki/Configuration](Bulkrax Configuration Guide).
+Configuring field mappings is documented in the [Bulkrax Configuration Guide](https://github.com/samvera-labs/bulkrax/wiki/Configuration).

 ## Importing Files